gadget-framework/gadget2/docs/userguide.md

 The optimisation file is used to specify the type of optimisation to be used, along with any parameters that are needed for the optimisation algorithm.
-This file is specified by a ”-opt $<$filename$>$” command line option when Gadget is started, for example, this would take the optimisation information from a file called ”optinfo.txt”:
+This file is specified by a "-opt $<$filename$>$" command line option when Gadget is started, for example, this would take the optimisation information from a file called "optinfo.txt":

     gadget -l -opt optinfo.txt

-There are three types of optimisation algorithms currently implemented in Gadget - these are one based on the Hooke & Jeeves algorithm, one based on the Simulated Annealing algorithm and one based on the Broyden-Fletcher-Goldfarb-Shanno (”BFGS”) algorithm.
+There are three types of optimisation algorithms currently implemented in Gadget - these are one based on the Hooke & Jeeves algorithm, one based on the Simulated Annealing algorithm and one based on the Broyden-Fletcher-Goldfarb-Shanno ("BFGS") algorithm.
 These algorithms are described in more detail in the following sections.
 Gadget can also combine two or more of these algorithms into a single hybrid algorithm, that should result in a more efficient search for an optimum solution.

+\bigskip
 All the optimisation techniques used by Gadget attempt to minimise the likelihood function.
 That is, they look for the best set of parameters to run the model with, in order to get the best fit according to the